-Potential loss of your vehicle
+- Potential loss of your vehicle

-	If you’ve committed a traffic offence, been involved in an accident, or they suspect you are driving with alcohol in your body, Police Scotland can carry out a roadside breath test.
+If you’ve committed a moving traffic offence, been involved in a collision, or they suspect you are driving with alcohol in your body, Police Scotland can carry out a roadside breath test.
 Anyone who fails the test, or refuses to take it, may be arrested and taken to a police station where further tests will be carried out.

-	If you feel safe and confident enough to do so, suggest they choose an alternative way of getting where they’re going – or you could alert someone else nearby or call the police.
-Before dialling the police, make sure you’ve noted:
+If you feel safe and confident enough to do so, suggest they choose an alternative way of getting where they’re going, or you could alert someone else nearby, but remember to call the police whenever possible.
+Before dialing the police, make sure you’ve noted:

 - The car registration number